 Several important results have been realized from this monitoring project.
 First, is documentation of elevated nitrate in the inshore waters of the Keys (Fig. 1).
-This result was evident from out first sampling event in 1995 and continues to be a characteristic of the ecosystem.
+This result was evident from our first sampling event in 1995 and continues to be a characteristic of the ecosystem.
 Interestingly, this gradient was not observed in a comparison transect from the Tortugas (no human impact).
 This type of distribution implies an inshore source which is diluted by low nutrient Atlantic Ocean waters.
 Presence of a similar gradient in TOC and decreased variability in salinity from land to reef also support this concept.
 There were no trends in either TP or CHLA with distance from land.

-Some variables showed noteworthy differences over the period of record (Fig2).
-Since the 2005 hurricane season, DIN, especially NH4+ has been elevated throughout the region.
+Some variables showed noteworthy differences over the period of record (Fig 2).
+Since the 2005 hurricane season, water quality on the reef, especially DIN, have been elevated but have mostly returned to normal levels.